nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 workouts, *especially competition workouts.* This is not a small problem.
-Think about it: in competition, when these extreme athletes have raised the bar to such an extent that weeding out the best of the best requires multi-day performances few mortals could ever achieve, and we're throwing high-rep, heavy-weight *snatches* into the mix.
+Think about it: in competition, when these extreme athletes have raised the bar to such an extent that weeding out the best of the best requires multi-day performances few mortals could ever achieve, we're throwing high-rep, heavy-weight *snatches* into the mix.
 What's astonishing isn't that Kevin Ogar got seriously injured.
 What's amazing is that we don't have people severing their spines on the snatch all the time.